CamLadd/Ethereum_forecasting/Readme.md

 6. Market Cap
 <br>

-This dataset provides a timeline of eth prices and related data from August 7th, 2015 to June 8th, 2021.
+This dataset provides a timeline of Ethereum prices and related data from August 7th, 2015 to June 8th, 2021.
 <br>